 Future Mayor Richard Caliguiri being sworn in as a Council Member.

 As home to both the City of Pittsburgh and Allegheny County offices, the upper floors of the City-County Building are home to a large part of the courts system.
 The most famous tenant being the Supreme Court of the Commonwealth of Pennsylvania.
 The Supreme Court splits its time between the state's three major areas, Pittsburgh, Philadelphia, and the State Capitol, Harrisburg.
 The ornate plaster ceiling features murals of 3 major historical law givers: Justinian - representing Roman law, Moses - for Judaic law, & King Edward representing English law.
 In addition it includes the dates of the completion of the United States and Pennsylvania Constitutions.
 Its hand painted canvas walls feature large murals of William Penn, the namesake of the Commonwealth, and William Pitt, the namesake of Pittsburgh, as well as the portraits of Supreme Court Justices from the Western District.
-The room is completed with mahogany waist coating and furniture.
+The room is completed with mahogany wainscoting and furniture.

 The Supreme Courtroom today.